-Within the scope of complaint management, articulated dissatisfaction of customers is received, processed, and communicated into the enterprise [37].
-The objectives are to improve customer satisfaction in the short-run by directly addressing problems that led to complaints and to design a continuous improvement process in the long-run.
+Within the scope of complaint management, articulated dissatisfaction of customers is received, processed, and communicated into the enterprise (Grönroos, 2000, pp. 113-22).
+The objectives are to improve customer satisfaction in the short-run by customerprocesses directly addressing problems that led to complaints and to design a continuous improvement process in the long-run.